javadKefayati/performance/README.md

 ## run peroject

-install docker and docker-compose and write into the terminal in  the project directory
+Install docker and docker-compose and write into the terminal in  the project directory

 ```bash
 docker-compose up -d
 ```
-so enter in browser localhost:1010/
+so enter in browser [localhost:1010](http://localhost:1010/)